 We are facing a mental health crisis for young people, yet the nation lacks a systematic way to guide mental health funding.
 Through review of strategies, investments, and key questions, we identified 14 elements to re-envision the mental health system.

 We are facing a mental health crisis for young people in the U.S., presenting challenges to families, communities, and the mental healthcare system.
 For decades, we have struggled with an inadequate and fragmented system of services with poor access to care and outcomes—alarming trends worsened by the pandemic.
 Government agencies, providers, and advocates have issued calls to action to address the growing mental health challenges facing our young people and their families.
-The Biden Administration, Congress, states, and others continue to add resources and support new investments in mental health services nationwide.
+The White House, Congress, states, and others continue to add resources and support new investments in mental health services nationwide.

 Despite calls to action and substantial investments, the nation lacks a systematic way to guide funding and address the broad issues that range from prevention to treatment that impact young people’s mental health.
 The time has come to bring together the wide range of stakeholders to rethink our approach to mental health for young people and to develop a new vision designed to respond to this crisis.